Overseeding Lawn Care Guide:

 Watering is one of the most important aspects of successful overseeding.
 You need to water the seeds into your lawn immediately after spreading, and continue to water daily until the seeds germinate, which can take up to two weeks.
 The first watering should be a heavy watering (about an inch of water).
 After that, your watering can be lighter.
 Once the grass has germinated, be sure to water every few days giving the grass a good deep soaking.
 When the grass is fully established and the same height as the existing lawn, water it according to the instructions for that type of grass.
 While the new grass is getting established, try to limit activity on the lawn and avoid mowing as long as possible.
 Once the grass is the same height as the existing lawn, you can continue to mow as you normally would.

-Tools to Overseed Your Lawn
+Tools and Equipment to Overseed Your Lawn